ids/cluster-builder/README.md

 ## Cluster Builder Usage

 The __cluster-builder__ project is designed as a generic toolset for deployment.
-All user specific configuration information is stored in the cluster definition packages with are kept in the __clusters__ folder.
+All user specific configuration information is stored in the cluster definition packages which are kept in the __clusters__ folder.

 It is recommended that an organization establish a base folder git repository within the __clusters__ folder to store their cluster definition packages.
 Anything kept in __clusters__ will be ignored by the parent cluster-builder git repository.